-Type of data/report Test substance, Relevant information about the study (as applicable) Observations Reference Case report Human Sodium bromide Ten patients in the maternity ward at Temple University Hospital having babies at the breast were studied.
-Effects as irritability, drowsiness, sleepiness, absence of cry and rash on the face was noted in the child after maternal intake of sodium bromide of 5.4g/day during 3-5 days (beginning on the sixth day following delivery) were noted.
-Tyson et al., 1938
+Type of data/report Relevant information about the study (as applicable) Observations Reference Case report Sodium bromide Ten patients in the maternity ward at Temple University Hospital having babies at the Effects as irritability, drowsiness, sleepiness, absence of cry and rash on Tyson et al., 1938 Human breast were studied. the face was noted in the child after maternal intake of sodium bromide of 5.4g/day during 3-5 days (beginning on the sixth day following delivery) were noted.